dyno-might/dyno-might.github.io/_posts/2023-05-08-procrastination.md

 **Be honest about your motivations for the thing.** We often lie to ourselves.
 We say we want to get in better shape so we can "be healthier".
 But really we want to be hotter so we can date hotter people or impress folks at work.
 But at the same time, we often don't actually *believe* that exercising will accomplish those things.

-The problem is, while it's easy to lie to yourself, Jim ain't fooled.
+The problem is, while it's easy to lie to yourself, Jim isn't fooled.
 He knows you're trying to do something that you don't think will succeed.

 So, be brutal about your motivations.
 Humans are silly creatures.
 If you convince yourself that all your goals are noble and beautiful, you're going to find Jim stomping the brakes in lots of surprising situations.
-Honestly won't stop him but at least you'll know what's coming.
+Honesty won't stop him, but at least you'll know what's coming!
 It can also sometimes help you reorient your true motivations—to find a way to *actually* run for better health.

 **Take drugs.** Obviously, I don't recommend this.
 But some people take dopaminergic drugs like cocaine or amphetamines and then seem to tend to procrastinate less.
 How does this fit in?